AHS AJROTC Program

 JROTC is a successful program, making substantial contributions to students, schools, and communities which benefit greatly from its presence.
 The benefits of JROTC are reflected in metrics impacting all schools in the U.S.

 The Army Junior Reserve Officer Training Corps (JROTC) is a program offered to high schools that teaches students (Cadets) character education, student achievement, wellness, leadership, and diversity.
 Collectively, these lessons motivate students (Cadets) to be better citizens.
 In addition to promoting citizenship, JROTC also prepares students (Cadets) for post-secondary options including college or the workforce.
-The benefits of citizenship and college preparedness is reinforced by the information in the links below.
+The benefits of citizenship and college preparedness are reinforced by the information in the links below.